gabrielrbernardi/JavaForca/README.md

 # Java Forca

 This is a game called in Brazil by 'Forca'.
 The font code it's in this repository and the executable file .jar too.

-I created this with a 1 main class called by poo3.java, 1 secondary class called by Forca.java and 1 interface called by Interface.java
+This repository contains 2 classes, 1 interface and 1 runnable file, that are 1 main class called poo3.java, 1 secondary class called Forca.java, 1 interface called Interface.java and 1 runnable file called Forca.jar